BryanMurphy02/checkIt/README.md

 ## Getting Started

-In order to run CheckIt, flutter must be intalled on your device.
-Click [here](https://docs.flutter.dev/get-started/install) to see the steps to get up and running!
+In order to locally run CheckIt there are two requirements:

-### IMPORTANT:
+1. Install and setup flutter.
+Steps to do so can be found [here](https://docs.flutter.dev/get-started/install).

-For projects with Firestore integration, you must first run the following commands to ensure the project compiles:
+2. Run the following commands below in order to compile
 ```
 flutter pub get
 flutter packages pub run build_runner build --delete-conflicting-outputs